amingilani/starter-web-app/README.md

 A general list of customizations and information about the application.

+### Authentication

+Registrations accept email addresses and usernames, but a user can sign in with either of them

 ### Creating a Favicon

 This app comes with [Real Favicon Generator](https://realfavicongenerator.net/)